 Egyptian Maus are short haired cats but shed regularly so they do require regular brushing to keep their coats shiny and healthy.
 Otherwise they have very little in the way of health issues.

-If you have an Egyptian Mau cat in your life, please share your experiences below.
+Have you ever met an Egyptian Mau cat?
+Please share your experiences in the comments below.

 Image: Liz West via Flickr